Núria Almiron

 Núria Almiron Roig (born 1967 in Sabadell) is a Catalan researcher who specializes in communication and power relations.
-Since 2008, she has been a professor in the Department of Communication at the Universitat Pompeu Fabra (UPF) and was previously a professor at the Universitat Autònoma de Barcelona (UAB).
+Since 2008, she has been a professor of Ethics and Political Economy of Communication in the Department of Communication at the Universitat Pompeu Fabra (UPF) and was previously a professor at the Universitat Autònoma de Barcelona (UAB).

 Her main research topics include the political economy of communication, the ethics of mediation, interest groups, critical animal studies, and environmental ethics from a non-speciesist perspective.
 She is co-founder and co-director of the UPF-Centre for Animal Ethics and a member of the CRITIC research group at UPF.

 She has previously worked as a political scientist and as a journalist specializing in ICTs, and has researched financial crime.